veebch/clock/README.md

 Copy the files from this repository to your pico using ampy:

 Edit the file firstruntime.txt to the time that the clock is showing before the first run.
 This *should* be the only time you need to do this, the code should be able to keep track of time after power-off after this.

+# Code used

+The DCF77 code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).
+It relies on a clean DCF77 signal, but is very readable.

 # Licence